Beginner Guide for Black Bengal Goat Farming

 Reproductive Efficiency

 Black Bengal goats have high reproductive efficiency.
 They have a short breeding cycle.
-This goat becomes mature at around 6-8 months of age.

 Black Bengals breed 2 to 4 kids at once.
 And two times in a year.